Craftsmanship period - 3rd grade

-Epoch booklet design at the Waldorf School in the 3rd grade.
+Design of a lesson plan booklet at a Waldorf school in the 3rd grade.
 Design: Andrea Reiß

-The finished epoch booklet picture of a potter.
+The finished period booklet illustration of a potter.

 Step 1

-In the first step, we carefully rub the paint powder off the paint sticks with the rubbing block and place it roughly where the pottery is to be created.
+In the first step, we carefully rub the colored powder off the color sticks using the rubbing block and roughly place it where the potter is to be created.
 We use shades of blue and brown.
-This creates loose islands of color that are later rubbed into the painting ground with the fingers.
+This creates loose islands of color, which are later rubbed into the painting surface with the fingers.

 Step 2

-The color powder is now rubbed into the painting surface.
-We work on larger areas with our fingers - this creates smooth transitions and even areas of color.
-For smaller areas and fine details, we use a cotton bud.
+Now the colored powder is rubbed into the painting surface.
+We work larger areas with our fingers – this creates soft transitions and even color coverage.
+For smaller areas and fine details, we use a cotton swab.

 Step 3

-Now we create the pottery vessels.
-In this example, brown and gray tones are used, which can be produced by mixing basic colors such as dark yellow, light red and light blue (= brown) or light red and dark blue (= gray).
-They can be pre-mixed on an extra sheet of paper.
+Now we'll prepare the pottery vessels.
+In this example, we'll use shades of brown and gray, which can be created by mixing primary colors such as dark yellow, light red, and light blue (= brown) or light red and dark blue (= gray).
+You can pre-mix the colors on a separate sheet of paper.

 Step 4

-By varying the color tones and the amount of powder used, a three-dimensional effect is created - the objects appear three-dimensional and are given depth.
-Excess color powder is gently wiped off the picture onto an enclosed sheet of paper with a cotton pad, and the colored areas are polished into a smudge-proof finish.
+By deliberately varying the color tones and the amount of powder used, a three-dimensional effect is created – the objects appear spatial and gain depth.
+Excess colored powder is gently brushed from the image onto an enclosed sheet of paper using a cotton pad, and the colored areas are then polished to a smudge-proof finish.

 Step 5

-Fine details can now be carefully added directly with the color sticks - for example facial features, hair or contours.
-Tip: Rubbing the paint sticks at an angle on the rubbing block creates a sharper edge - ideal for more precise lines and outlines.
+Fine details can now be carefully added directly using the colored sticks – for example, facial features, hair or contours.
+Tip: If you rub the color sticks at an angle on the rubbing block, a sharper edge is created – ideal for more precise lines and outlines.

 Step 6

-Finally, a warm background can be used - for example with yellow and ochre tones - to frame the motif harmoniously.
-The eraser can then be used to work out further fine contours, light reflections or details.
-This brings the picture to life and gives it depth and expression.
+Finally, a warm background can be added – for example, with yellow and ochre tones – to frame the motif harmoniously.
+The eraser stick can then be used to bring out further fine contours, light reflections, or details.
+This brings the image to life and gives it depth and expression.

 Step 7